gracelang/language/languageSpec/spec.md

 -   testing.

-Many of the expressions and commands in Grace are actually defined in the Grace standard prelude (and hence may not be supported in all dialects).
+Many of the expressions and commands in Grace are actually defined in the Grace standard dialect (and hence may not be supported in all dialects).
-Because some of these constructs are used in the examples in this document, we urge you to have a copy of the documentation for the standard prelude at hand when reading this document.
-It should be available in the same directory where this document was found.
+Because some of these constructs are used in the examples in this document, we urge you to have a copy of [the documentation for the standard dialect](../dialects/standard) at hand when reading this document.
+It should be available in the directory where this document was found.

 # User Model